 When she has writer’s block or is simply procrastinating, Daphne enjoys reading material completely unrelated to her research, binge watching epic TV shows, cooking, and playing poker.
 She is also a proud member of Alpha Kappa Alpha Sorority, Incorporated (XΦΩ).

 Rachel is both co-editor and resident anthropologist at The Ebony Tower.
 As a first generation Haitian-American from New York, Rachel has always had an interest in storytelling, culture, and transnational experiences.
-She hopes to bring this desire to The Ebony Tower through engaging scholars of color throughout the diaspora to share their experiences and to encourage scholars in the US to consider working with Afro-descended scholars abroad as well.
+She hopes to bring this desire to The Ebony Tower through urging scholars of color throughout the diaspora to share their experiences and to encourage scholars in the US to engage, cite, and co-create with international scholars as well.

 Rachel holds a Ph.D. from American University in Washington DC.
 Her work looks at religious influences on community service initiatives in Northeastern Brazil.
-She enjoys spending hours in local bookstores, going to carnivals (i.e. the Caribbean & Afro-latino variety) and hot yoga.
+She enjoys spending hours in local bookstores, going to carnivals (i.e. the Caribbean & Afro-latinx variety) and hot yoga.
 She is co-producer of the documentary film Chèche Lavi and is always looking for her next creative endeavor.